 III.
-County designated Ethnic Services Manager (ESM)
+County designated Equity Services Manager (ESM)

-Mono County has designated staff who fulfill the duties of an Ethnic Services Manager (ESM) and are responsible for MCBH's specific efforts related to cultural and linguistic competence.
-In 2022, this duty was split between a Case Manager and Staff Services Analyst.
-Program Manager assisted in completing the CLCP.
+Mono County has designated staff who fulfill the duties of an Equity Services Manager (ESM) and are responsible for MCBH's specific efforts related to cultural and linguistic competence.
+In 2023, this duty was fulfilled primarily by a Staff Services Analyst and the department's Racial Equity Committee, which is made up of a rotating set of staff from positions throughout the department.
+The Program Manager and one of the Quality Assurance Coordinators assisted in completing the CLCP.
 Staff also participate in state- and regional-level ESM groups.